 - Other bacteria, such as group B streptococcus (GBS)

 Nucleic acid amplification tests (NAAT) check directly for the DNA or RNA of the organism.
 NAAT testing is used to test specifically for chlamydia and gonorrhoea.
-They are not useful for other pelvic infections.
+They are not useful for other pelvic infections (except where specifically testing for Mycoplasma genitalium).
 In women, a NAAT test can be performed on a vulvovaginal swab (a self-taken lower vaginal swab), an endocervical swab or a first-catch urine sample.
 The order of preference is endocervical, vulvovaginal, and then urine.
 In men, a NAAT test can be performed on a first-catch urine sample or a urethral swab.
 It is worth noting that the NAAT swabs will specify on the packet whether the swabs are for endocervical, vulvovaginal or urethral use.
-A specific kit is used for first-catch urine NATT testing.
+A specific kit is used for first-catch urine NAAT testing.

 Rectal and pharyngeal NAAT swabs can also be taken to diagnose chlamydia in the rectum and throat.
 Consider these swabs where anal or oral sex has occurred.